godotengine/godot-docs/classes/class_mesh.rst

 - **ARRAY_INDEX** = **8** --- Array of indices.

-- **ARRAY_MAX** = **9**
+- **ARRAY_MAX** = **9** --- Represents the size of the :ref:`ArrayType<enum_Mesh_ArrayType>` enum.

 Description
 -----------

-Mesh is a type of :ref:`Resource<class_Resource>` that contains vertex-array based geometry, divided in *surfaces*.
+Mesh is a type of :ref:`Resource<class_Resource>` that contains vertex array-based geometry, divided in *surfaces*.
 Each surface contains a completely separate array and a material used to draw it.
 Design wise, a mesh with multiple surfaces is preferred to a single surface, because objects created in 3D editing software commonly contain multiple materials.

 Property Descriptions
 ---------------------